 Unlike with residential lease agreements, leases in the field of commercial tenancy law are usually long-term lease agreements which the commercial tenant cannot easily cancel prematurely.
 He will remain tied to the commercial lease agreement once it has been concluded and must pay the agreed rent until it expires.

-Often concluded for many years, it can be very difficult to get out of commercial lease agreements before the end of their term, when necessary, for example because your sales are no longer satisfactory or you need to close down, sell or relocate your business.
+Often concluded for many years, it can be very difficult to get out of commercial lease agreements before the end of their term, when necessary, for example because your sales are no longer satisfactory or you need to close down, sell, or relocate your business.

 But even in such cases, you can take precautions by means of relevant contractual agreements and targeted supplementary measures to enable or at least facilitate an early exit from a long-term lease agreement later on.
-So its well worth having your commercial lease agreement reviewed by a lawyer who is experienced in commercial tenancy law before signing it.
+So it’s well worth having your commercial lease agreement reviewed by a lawyer who is experienced in commercial tenancy law before signing it.

-Regardless of the amount of the rent and term of the contract (value in dispute), we will only charge you for the time we have actually spent on the contract review based on a pro rata hourly fee.
+Regardless of the amount of the rent and term of the contract (value in dispute), we will only charge you for the time we have actually spent on the contract review based on a pro-rata hourly fee.

-As a result, the costs for reviewing a lease agreement for commercial space and legal counselling are usually much lower than the statutory fees under the German Lawyers’ Fees Act (RVG), which depend on the value of the case.
+As a result, the costs for reviewing a lease agreement for commercial space and legal counseling are usually much lower than the statutory fees under the German Lawyers’ Fees Act (RVG), which depend on the value of the case.

 When renting retail space, tenants in shopping centres are frequently overwhelmed by all the contracts and supplementary agreements they have to sign.
 Most retail space tenants are not really familiar with commercial tenancy law.

 Often, tenants do not even fully read, let alone properly understand, lengthy commercial lease agreements.
-In most commercial leases, key aspects for retail space tenants, such as footfall in a shopping centre, tenant mix and competition are not considered at all or not in their interests.
+In most commercial leases, key aspects for retail space tenants, such as footfall in a shopping centre, tenant mix, and competition are not considered at all or not in their interests.

+Verbal commitments by agents who brokered the contracts are frequently missing in the clauses, as are prior verbal assurances by the landlord.
 In the case of a dispute, such verbal commitments are more or less worthless to a retail space tenant.
 It is the written lease agreement that counts, and it usually does not include details that were previously negotiated during rental talks or supplementary agreements.
 Therefore, you should make absolutely certain that verbal assurances and commitments are actually included in the lease agreement!

 If possible, you should find out all you can about the property personally before renting a commercial space.

-Especially in a shopping centre, you can easily ask retailers who are already located there about their experiences in the centre, their commercial lease agreements, vacancy rates, customer frequency, customer structure and purchasing power, realistic operating costs, and commitment of the centre management etc.
+Especially in a shopping centre, you can easily ask retailers who are already located there about their experiences in the centre, their commercial lease agreements, vacancy rates, customer frequency, customer structure and purchasing power, realistic operating costs, and commitment of the centre management, etc.

 You should be particularly wary if the property where you want to rent a space still awaits completion or is not yet being operated.
 Ask the agent and landlord to put down all of their assurances in writing and make them part of the lease agreement.
 Make sure that the date of completion of the property and the latest commencement date of the lease are specified in the lease agreement.